almet/markdown-doc/articles/dependency-injection.md

 Exemple taken is voluntarily simple, to expose the concepts clearly: we just have two classes, and one dependency.

-In important projects, with lot of classes and dependencies, handle object lifecycles can become a hard work !
+In important projects, with lot of classes and dependencies, handling objects lifecycle can become a hard work !

-The dependency injection task can be automatised, and it's the aim of a dependency injector container.
+The dependency injection task can be automatized, and it's the aim of a dependency injector container.

 Why "container" ?
 Because the automatic creation and injection is done thanks to a container, wich contains all dependencies information.

-Always with the same exemple, the dependency injection container will do the injection, on its own.
+Still with the same example, the dependency injection container will do the injection, on its own.
 It'll do Mum's work for us.

 The final behavior we want to achieve, is that when calling alice, she comes with